The Ultimate Homeowner’s Guide:

 About Us: Why Choose Floortek Coatings?

 We understand that this is a significant decision.
-At Floortek Coatings We built our company on expertise and trust.
+At Floortek Coatings, we built our company on expertise and trust.
 Our About The Us page tells our whole story, but here’s what you need to know:

 We are Specialists: We only work with polyaspartic and polyurea systems.
 We’re not a painting company that "also does floors."
 This is our entire focus.